-Independent book coaches and professional editors with integrity (—obviously, and unfortunately, shady folks exist within any industry—) did not arise and do not exist to prey on aspiring authors.
+Independent book coaches and professional editors with integrity (—unfortunately, shady folks exist within any industry—) did not arise and do not exist to prey on aspiring authors.

-Rather, the rise of the Internet led to a glut of free content, resulting in a bevy and democratization of ideas, and along with this, the inability for traditional journalism, publishing, and advertising industries to remain viably profitable after +/- 2005.
+Rather, the rise of the Internet led to a glut of free content, resulting in the inability for traditional journalism, publishing, and advertising industries to remain viably profitable after +/- 2005.
 Their staff and budgets were decimated.

-Editors working at large publishing houses who used to have time to develop books (and relationships) with new writers were soon only able to devote resources to top authors.
-Agents were then expected to take over many developmental, editorial, and promotional tasks once done in-house.
-Today, even mid-list traditionally published authors must hire independent publicists, as marketing resources shift to sure-fire bestsellers.
+Editors working at large houses who used to have time to develop books (and relationships) with new writers were soon able to devote resources only to top authors.
+Agents were then expected to take over many developmental and editorial tasks once done in-house.
+Today, even traditionally published authors hire independent publicists, as marketing resources shift more and more to sure-fire bestsellers.
 (Think a memoir by Michelle Obama, or the latest by J.K.
 Rowling.)

-The rise of e-books enabled self-publishing (once prohibitively expensive) to suddenly become available to anyone.
-Today, anyone can become an author.
+At the same time print publishing was shrinking, the rise of e-books enabled self-publishing (once prohibitively expensive) to suddenly become available to anyone.
+Today, literally inclined anyone can become an author.

 The downside?
 80% of self-published work is slop.

-So you can see how it proves challenging for readers to FIND these wonderful needles in the self-published haystack without authors either:
+So you can see how it might prove challenging for readers to FIND these wonderful needles in the self-published haystack without authors either:

 After all, the final step in The Writing Cycle is to be read and impact the lives of readers.

-This is all to say: the industry evolved; hence, independent professionals evolved with it.
+This is to say: the industry evolved; hence, independent professionals evolved with it.
 Comparing publishing today with publishing a hundred years ago makes little sense.
-Stop doing it.
-The art + craft of writing presents similar struggles.
-The landscape of publishing has changed.
+The art and craft of writing presents similar struggles; the landscape of publishing has changed.

-(NOTE: This is true of MANY industries in the wake of the information revolution: 30% of jobs filled today did not even exist 20 years ago.)
+(NOTE: This is true of many fields in the wake of the Tech Revolution: 30% of jobs filled today did not even exist 20 years ago.)